istio/istio.io/content/help/ops/component-debugging/index.md

 $ istioctl proxy-config endpoint <pod-name> clusters
 {{< /text >}}

-To retrieve endpoints for a given pod in the application namespace from Pilot run the following command:
+To retrieve endpoints for a given pod in the application namespace from Pilot, run the following command:

 {{< text bash >}}
 $ istioctl proxy-config pilot -n application <pod-name> eds